Clare Wheeler

-Clare Wheeler (born 14 January 1998) is an Australian association football player who currently plays for Women's Super League club Everton and the Australia national team.
-She has represented Australia on the Australia women's national under-20 soccer team.
+Clare May Wheeler (born 14 January 1998) is an Australian professional soccer player who plays as a midfielder for Women's Super League club Everton and the Australia national team.
+She has represented Australia on the under-20 team.

 Early life

 Wheeler began playing soccer at age ten for a local club, the Adamstown Rosebud.
 At the age of 13, she was selected for the state youth league, Northern NSW.
 She was later selected for the Emerging Jets Program.